Can I travel to Italy?

 If your children are keen on history, there are loads of historical sites with gruesome stories to read about as you explore.
 For active children there are fantastic trails to walk in Cinque Terra or the Amalfi Coast, as well as watersports along the coast.
 Lago di Garda is one of the most family-friendly areas, with a relaxed atmosphere and the option to cycle around the lake, stopping off for ice cream – not forgetting Gardaland, Italy’s biggest amusement park!

 Unlike Spain or Greece, the age of exemption is low so it is only children under the age of 6 who do not need to test or self-isolate.

 Getting back into the UK

-Based on current restrictions, those returning from Italy who are fully vaccinated do not need to quarantine after 19 July.
-Those yet to be vaccinated can expect to quarantine at home for up to 10 days, as Italy is currently on the Amber List.
+Based on current restrictions, those returning from Italy who are fully vaccinated do not need to quarantine.
+Those yet to be vaccinated will need to quarantine at home for up to 10 days.
 For more information on local guidelines and travel restrictions, use our free search tool for the very latest updates

 Keep up to date

 Do you want regular updates of news and information from Unlocked?

 Enter your email below to receive weekly updates.